 Important: We will be discussing some sensitive topics.
-As in all courses, please make sure to take care of yourself and check in with me if you need to.
-Students might discuss sensitive, personal matters - you are expected to maintain confidentiality.
-Sexualized Violence Prevention and Response at UVic
+As in all courses, please make sure to take care of yourself (e.g., take a break, decide to skip participating in a certain class activity, etc.) and check in with me if you need to.

+In this course, students might discuss sensitive, personal matters - you are expected to maintain confidentiality.